There are no classes currently scheduled in Oak Ridge, Knoxville, or Maryville.

 NAMI Family-to-Family is a free 8-session course for families, partners, and friends of individuals with mental illness.
 The course is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
 To learn more about Family-to-Family visit:

 NAMI Basics is a class for parents and other family caregivers of children and adolescents who have either been diagnosed with a mental health condition or who are experiencing symptoms but have not yet been diagnosed.
-Upcoming classes:
+To learn more about NAMI Basics, visit:

 Program Teacher Training Classes